2p4b/stories/Echoes Beneath/README.txt

 In his final moments, Xavier thought of his father, of the love and sacrifice that had guided him to this point.
 He wished he could see Ezra one last time, to tell him that he was sorry, that he had tried to find a place for their kind in the world above.
 His last breath was a whisper of love, carried away on the wind as the light faded from his eyes.

-Back in the cavern, Ezra felt a sharp, piercing pain in his heart—a deep, unexplainable sorrow.
+Back in the cavern, Ezra felt a sharp, piercing pain in his heart a deep, unexplainable sorrow.
 He knew, without knowing how, that Xavier was gone.
 The weight of his loss crushed him, leaving him hollow and desolate.
 He had given his son the freedom he desired, but it had come at the greatest cost of all.

 The days that followed were a blur of grief and silence.
 Ezra wandered the empty corridors of their home, a ghost of the man he once was.
 His only solace was the memory of Xavier’s joy, the fleeting moments of happiness they had shared.
 But even those memories were tinged with the bitter sting of regret.